populationgenomics/analysis-runner/dataproc/README.md

 A dataproc cluster is spun up within a specific dataset's GCP project for billing reasons.

 We call `hailctl dataproc start`, as configured in the `analysis_runner/dataproc` module.
 We specify a number of default packages in this module as a sensible default.
 We by default specify the init script (`gs://cpg-common-main/hail_dataproc/${HAIL_VERSION}/`), but you can override this on cluster configuration.

+By default, Hail specifies the image to use on Dataproc.
+The image version comes from the command [`dataproc cluster image version lists`](https://cloud.google.com/dataproc/docs/concepts/versioning/dataproc-version-clusters#debian_images), and is specified here: https://github.com/populationgenomics/hail/blob/main/hail/python/hailtop/hailctl/dataproc/start.py#L147.

+At the time of writing (2023-11-24), this was using Python 3.10.8.

 ### Initialization script